-Option 2 (replacing all wood pole structures with steel or concrete poles) is the preferred option to meet the identified need at this stage of the RIT-T. Moving forward with this option is the most prudent and economically efficient solution to manage and mitigate safety and environmental risk to ALARP.
+Option 1 (replacing 29 wood pole structures with steel or concrete poles) is the preferred option to meet the identified need at this stage of the RIT-T. Moving forward with this option is the most prudent and economically efficient solution to manage and mitigate safety and environmental risk to ALARP.
 Consequently, it will ensure our obligations under the New South Wales Electricity Supply (Safety and Network Management) Regulation 2014 and our Electricity Network Safety Management System (ENSMS) are met.

-The estimated capital expenditure associated with this option is \$22.1 million.
-Routine operating and maintenance savings relating to planned checks by our field crew are \$8,050 per year.
-We calculate that the avoided risk cost by undertaking Option 2 ranges from approximately \$1.4 million per year to \$17.8 million per year in real terms over the assessment period.

-Option 2 is found to have positive net benefits under all scenarios investigated and, on a weighted basis, will deliver \$29.1 million in net economic benefits.
+The estimated capital expenditure associated with this option is \$9.31 million.
+Routine operating and maintenance costs relating to planned checks by our field crew are \$97,039 per year.
+Option 1 is found to have positive net benefits under all scenarios investigated and, on a weighted basis, will deliver \$1.93 million in net economic benefits.

-The works would be undertaken from 2023/24 to 2025/26.
-All works would be completed in accordance with the relevant standards with minimal modification to the' wider transmission assets.
+The works would be undertaken from 2023/24 to 2026/27 (including completion of the RIT-T).
+All works would be completed in accordance with the relevant standards with minimal modification to the wider transmission assets.
 Necessary outages of affected line(s) in service would be planned appropriately in order to complete the works with minimal impact on the network.